MaPPmath/mappmath.github.io/pages/challenge/index.md

 # Who can be on a team?

-Depending on your campus, four to six students may form a team.
+Depending on your campus, up to eight students may form a team.
 Of course, teams with more students will be more competitive.
 Most campuses allow each school to field up to two teams, each of which must have a teacher or chaperone on site.